 “YESSIR.”
 We all said and dropped.

 He’s standing over me and I feel the spray of his mouth on my back.
 On the softened tarmac, in my line of sight, there’s mushed hamburger bun (?) dissolving to sludge that smells like regurgitated fair food.
 These sun-roasted odors mingled with tar and waste, overlayed with heavy notes of rancid ketchup, queased my stomach and I, much to the dismay of all, retched and blew a few squirts out of my nose.
 THAT’S IT.

 “That’s fifty more, honyoks!
 You can thank this little cunt here.”
 He punctuates this acknowlegement with a kick to my crotch from behind.
 He likes that move.
-I retch again from the pain that radiates from my balls to my stomach to my lungs.
+I retch another ocre stream from the pain that radiates from my balls to my stomach to my lungs.
 We get twenty five more because my ‘pussy can’t stop draining’.

 Now… I’m ready to get up… coldclock this guy and just take off.
 Higgally piggally.
 This is the top secret satanic group everyone’s talking about?
 Everyone being the news media and the dudes under the bridge.
 The dudes under the bridge- the ranks of which I have been and am now again part of- are really familiar with the Templars as they often work together in alliance.
 Mostly.
 Am I cautiously optimistic?

 He’s pacing between us, kicking us in the crotch or pushing us down, foot between shoulder blades, if we aren’t maintaining proper form.
 None of us appears to have achieved his ideal.
 It’s all part of the game.
 Long before I was here, I was in the military.
 It only took two months before I went AWOL.
 I hitch-hiked back to my birthplace: Akron, Ohio.
 I needed the ultimate ‘dumb nowhere’ to sort myself out.
 Little did I know, I was already adopting a basic Neurotic tenet, ripening myself for the Templars’ factory farming of my personality to become the persona writing this.
 A Homosin.
 A bad omen on three legs.